-Objectives And Reasons
+Objectives and Reasons

 The perception had been created by the verdict.
-The law might have to be defended before the Courts as being “in the public interest” under article 301 or as constituting a “reasonable restriction” under article 304 despite the clear authority of Parliament or a State Legislature to introduce a State monopoly in a specific area of trade or commerce (b).
+The law might have to be defended before the Courts as being “in the public interest” under article 301 or as constituting a “reasonable restriction” under Article 304 despite the clear authority of Parliament or a State Legislature to introduce a State monopoly in a specific area of trade or commerce (b).
 The necessity of amendment of article 305 was felt.

 Generally speaking, the Act modifies Articles 31, 31A, and 305.
 As a result of the amendment of article 31A, the Ninth Schedule has been expanded by the addition of a few more Acts.

-The words denoting different types of property were dropped in favor of the general term “property.”
+The words denoting different types of property were dropped in favour of the general term “property.”
 Replaced with “compulsorily obtained or requisitioned” are the terms “taken possession of or acquired”.

 Furthermore, the modified paragraph makes it plain that the State may only compel the acquisition or requisition of property for “public purposes”.

 It states to provide fair compensation will no longer be applicable.
 It might happen unless the State or a company owned or controlled by the State receives either the individual’s ownership or right to possession.
 (Section Two)

 The amendment has expanded the number of laws about the repeal of zamindari.
 Articles 14, 19, and 21 no longer apply to some areas of welfare legislation, including those that:

-(1) the State temporarily taking over the management of any property;
+- the State temporarily taking over the management of any property;

-(2) combining two or more businesses;
+- combining two or more businesses;

-(3) the loss or alteration of rights of parties with an interest in corporations; and
+- the loss or alteration of rights of parties with an interest in corporations; and

-(4) the extinction or alteration of rights arising from any mineral-related contract, lease, or license.
+- the extinction or alteration of rights arising from any mineral-related contract, lease, or license.

 In article 31A’s clause (2), the term “estate” was expanded.
-It encompasses more than just “intermediaries'” interests.
+It encompasses more than just “intermediaries” interests.
 The interests of “raiyats and under-raiyats” were taken into account.
 (Section three)

 It has been modified to make both current and future laws under Article 305.
 It allows for the State’s monopoly of commerce, which is protected from criticism for violating paragraphs 301 and 303.
 (Section4)